-- "(2) The remuneration policy shall be such as to support the business strategy and the long-term development of the company and has to explain how this goal is achieved.
-It must drafted in clear and comprehensible language and describe the various fixed and variable remuneration components that can be granted to the members of the management board, including all bonuses and other privileges and their relative percentages. - (3) The remuneration policy has to explain if and how the remuneration and employment conditions for the company's employees have been taken into account in the establishment of the remuneration policy. - (4) If the company grants variable remuneration components, the criteria applied have to be outlined in the remuneration policy in clear and comprehensive terms.
-The financial and nonfinancial performance criteria, including any criteria relating to the company's social responsibility, have to be indicated.
-Moreover, the remuneration policy has to explain if and how these criteria promote the objectives laid down in sub-section 2 and by which methods compliance with these criteria is to be established.
-Information on waiting periods, if any, and the possibility for the company to claw back variable remuneration components is to be provided. - (5) If the company grants share-based remuneration, the respective waiting and holding periods have to be specified in the remuneration policy.
-An explanation as to how share-based remuneration promotes the corporate strategy and the long-term development of the company has to be provided. - (6) The duration of management board contracts, the respective periods of notice, the main features of supplementary pension plans and early-retirement programs, as well as the conditions for the termination of employment and the payments to be made in such case, are to be indicated in the remuneration policy ."
+- "(2) The Remuneration Policy shall be such as to support the business strategy and the long-term development of the company and has to explain how this goal is achieved.
+It must drafted in clear and comprehensible language and describe the various fixed and variable remuneration components that can be granted to the members of the Management Board, including all bonuses and other privileges and their relative percentages. - (3) The Remuneration Policy must explain how the remuneration and employment conditions of the company's employees were taken into consideration when defining the Remuneration Policy. - (4) If the company grants variable remuneration components, the criteria applied have to be outlined in the Remuneration Policy in clear and comprehensive terms.
+The financial and non-financial performance criteria, including any criteria relating to the company's social responsibility, have to be indicated.
+Moreover, the Remuneration Policy has to explain if and how these criteria promote the objectives laid down in sub-section 2 and by which methods compliance with these criteria is to be established.
+The policy must include information on any waiting periods as well as on the possibility for the company to reclaim variable remuneration components. - (5) If the company grants share-based remuneration, the respective waiting and holding periods have to be specified in the Remuneration Policy.
+An explanation as to how share-based remuneration promotes the corporate strategy and the long-term development of the company has to be provided. - (6) The duration of Management Board contracts, the respective periods of notice, the main features of supplementary pension plans and early retirement programmes, as well as the conditions for the termination of employment and the payments to be made in such case, are to be indicated in the Remuneration Policy."